wagtail/wagtail/docs/contributing/documentation_guidelines.md

 -   Auto generated label (preferred) [](my_awesome_section)
 -   [label for section](my_awesome_section)

-You can read more about other methods of linking to, and creating references in the MyST-Parser docs section on [Targets and cross-referencing](https://myst-parser.readthedocs.io/en/stable/syntax/cross-referencing.html).
+You can read more about other methods of linking to, and creating references in the MyST-Parser docs section on [](inv:myst#syntax/cross-referencing).

 #### Intersphinx links (external docs)